Frequently Asked Questions

 What is Yapacopia?

 - Yapacopia is a service that connects consumers with local independent insurance agencies and other financial service providers.
-When a policy is purchased and the agency commission is earned, the agency donates 30% of the commission to the charity of the customer’s choice.
+When a policy is purchased and the agency commission is earned, Yapacopia collects a proportionate fee and donates 20% of that fee to the charity designated by the customer.

 Does my charity have to do anything to benefit from Yapacopia?